 Call the District Office at (435) 789-1181 three business days prior to a reserved visit to confirm lock combination.
 District Office closed Saturday and Sunday.
 COMBINATION REQUIRED to enter guard station. (some combo locks used have an off-set number entry line. if code does not work first time try off-setting combination)

-Wheeled vehicle traffic is allowed access to Paradise Guard Station from approximately June 1 to October 31; snowmobile/snow vehicle travel is require from apprioximately Dec.
-20 to May 15.
+Wheeled vehicle traffic is allowed access to Paradise Guard Station from approximately June 1 to October 31; snowmobile is the only viable access from approximately December 1 to March 31.

 Click here for more information on the Ashley National Forest, or call (435) 789-1181